GPU-Accelerated Algorithms for Process Mapping: GPU-Accelerated Process Mapping

 \subsection{Integrated Mapping}

-The second main contribution of this work is an integrated mapping algorithm that incorporates the mapping directly into the graph partitioning.
-We follow the multilevel approach, but instead of minimizing the edge-cut we optimize $J(C, D, \Pi)$.
-The multilevel approach, coarsens the graph to a small representation, determines an initial partition and afterwards uncoarsens the graph and refines the mapping.
+The second main contribution of this work is a GPU-based integrated mapping algorithm that incorporates the mapping directly into the graph partitioning.
+We follow the multilevel approach, but instead of minimizing the edge-cut, we minimize $J(\mathcal{C}, \mathcal{D}, \Pi)$.
+Remember that the multilevel approach first coarsens the graph into a sequence of progressively smaller graphs.
+The smallest graph is then partitioned and the coarsening is reverted.
+Refinement algorithms are used during uncoarsening to further optimize the objective.
 We will detail our methodology for each phase in the next few paragraphs.
 We closely follow the matching, coarsening, refinement and rebalancing methods used by the GPU-based graph partitioner \algo{Jet}~\cite{Gilbert24} and adapt them to process mapping.

-\textbf{Edge-List Graph Format.} Before presenting the multilevel process mapping scheme, we want to present our extended CSR format.
-As introduced in Section~\ref{subsec:csr-graph-format}, the CSR representation naturally supports parallelization over vertices, allowing each thread to process a vertex's adjacency list independently.
-However, some computations benefit from direct parallelization over edges.
-In standard CSR, this requires nested parallel loops, first over vertices, then their neighbors, which leads to poor load balancing due to varying vertex degrees, resulting in idle threads on GPUs.
-To overcome this, we extend the CSR format with an additional array $E_u$ of size $|E|$ that explicitly stores the opposite endpoint of each edge.
-This edge-centric representation enables flat parallelism over all edges, improving load balance and GPU utilization.
-We refer to this edge-list representation as $\mathbb{E}$ throughout the rest of this work.